StanleyMasinde/StanleyMasinde/README.md

 Fullstack Engineer & Systems Programmer.
 I build robust software—across the stack and closer to the metal.
 Laravel, Node.js, Vue, Nuxt on one side.
 Rust and Linux on the other.
 I ship things that scale and survive.

 I lead engineering at [Producers Direct](https://producersdirect.org/farm-direct/), where we build digital tools for smallholder farmers across East Africa.
-From backend services to front-end UIs and AWS infrastructure, I handle it end-to-end.
+From backend services to front-end UIs and AWS infrastructure.

 I also run [Opensource254](https://github.com/opensource254)—a dev community for people who build, not just learn.
 We built tools like the [COVID-19 Outbreak Tracker](https://github.com/opensource254/Covid-19-web) and continue to ship open projects that help newcomers contribute meaningfully.